nmoschkin/KuCoin.NET/README.md

 With a large number of feeds, the console app may appear to operate in a halting manner, in fits and starts, during the initialization process.
 This is occurring because a sort operation is being attempted on a locked order book that is still being initialized.
 This is normal.
 Once all order books are initialized the interface will smooth out.

+__Note__: The list will not sort until all connections have been created.

 _(Try running with __300__ feeds.
 Works well on an i7-10700K with a Gigabit internet connection, but it only uses about 20-30 Mbps.
 Uses about 1.4 GB of RAM)_

 ![](docs/docimg1.png?raw=true)